Jakavi (Ruxolitinib (As Phosphate))

 Primary Uses

-Jakavi treats myelofibrosis (a bone marrow disorder causing scar tissue) in adults, polycythemia vera (overproduction of red blood cells) in adults who cannot tolerate or are not controlled with hydroxyurea, and acute and chronic graft-versus-host disease in patients 12 years and older who have received bone marrow or blood transplants.
+Jakavi is primarily used to treat myelofibrosis in adults, polycythemia vera in adults who cannot tolerate or are not adequately controlled with hydroxyurea, and acute or chronic graft-versus-host disease in patients aged 12 years and older.

 How It Works